 To be recommended for elementary certification to the Idaho State Department of Education, a candidate must meet the following standards: - 1.
 Complete all requirements for a baccalaureate degree. - 2.
 Complete requirements of the teacher education program in effect at the time of admission to teacher education and any additional requirements if required by changes in the standards of state regulatory agencies. - 3.
-Complete all education courses and content courses in the elementary major with a grade of C (2.0) or better. - 4.
+Complete all education courses in the elementary major with a grade of B- (2.7) or better. - 4.
 Maintain a 2.75 or better cumulative GPA. - 5.
-Pass the PRAXIS II elementary content test (#0014). - 6.
-Pass the PRAXIS II test in teaching area. - 7.
-Pass the Idaho Comprehensive Literacy Assessment (ICLA). - 8.
+Pass the PRAXIS II elementary multiple subjects test (#5031). - 6.
+Pass the PRAXIS II middle school content area test. - 7.
 Receive a favorable vote of the Teacher Education Council for recommendation for certification.
 Completing an Idaho approved teacher education program will enable a candidate to be recommended for certification in other states.
 Deviations from the teaching major or certification requirements must be authorized by the Department Chair.
 Note: For those interested in teaching elementary art, kinesiology, or music, see those sections under "Secondary Education," as these programs lead to K-12 certification.
-English/Language Arts Middle School Content Area Requirements: 24 credits; including 4 credits in methods; and 9 credits in liberal arts core Liberal Arts: - ENGL1030.
-University Writing and Research (3) - ENGL3015.
-Topics in Writing and Literature (3) - ENGL3740.
-Children's Literature (3) One course selected from:

-- ENGL2210.
-American Literature: Colonial Period to the Civil War (3) - ENGL2220.
-American Literature: Civil War to the Present (3) - ENGL3210.
-Major Authors in American Literature (3) - ENGL3250.
-The American Novel (3) One course selected from:

-- ENGL2310.
-British Literature: Beowulf through the Age of Reason (3) - ENGL2320.
-British Literature: The Romantic Age to the Present (3) - ENGL3310.
-Major Authors in British Literature (3) - ENGL3320W.
-Shakespeare (3) - ENGL3350.
-The British Novel (3) One course selected from:

-- ENGL3020.
-Principles of Writing (3)

-- ENGL3040.
-Creative Writing Prose (3)

-- ENGL3050.
-Creative Writing Poetry (3)

-Additional requirements:

-- ENGL2120.
-English Grammar and Usage (2) - EDUC4540.
-Methods of Teaching Social Studies and Language Arts (4) Math Middle School Content Area Requirements: 21 credits; including 4 credits in methods; and 3 credits in liberal arts core Liberal Arts: MATH2010.
-Fundamental Mathematical Structures I (3) Required MATH1300.
+English/Language Arts Middle School Content Area Requirements: 24 credits; including 4 credits in methods; and 9 credits in liberal arts core Liberal Arts: \ENGL1030.
+University Writing and Research (3) ENGL3015.
+Topics in Writing and Literature or W Elective (3) \ENGL3740.
+Children's Literature (3) One course selected from: ENGL2210.
+American Literature: Colonial Period to the Civil War (3) ENGL2220.
+American Literature: Civil War to the Present (3) ENGL3210.
+Major Authors in American Literature (3) ENGL3250.
+The American Novel (3) One course selected from: ENGL2310.
+British Literature: Beowulf through the Age of Reason (3) ENGL2320.
+British Literature: The Romantic Age to the Present (3) ENGL3310.
+Major Authors in British Literature (3) ENGL3320W.
+Shakespeare (3) ENGL3350.
+The British Novel (3) One course selected from: ENGL3020.
+Principles of Writing (3) ENGL3040.
+Creative Writing - Prose (3) ENGL3050.
+Creative Writing - Poetry (3) Additional requirements: \ENGL2120.
+English Grammar and Usage (2) \EDUC4540.
+Methods of Teaching Social Studies and Language Arts (4) \courses required in elementary education program Math Middle School Content Area Requirements: 24 credits; including 4 credits in methods; and 3 credits in liberal arts core Liberal Arts: \MATH2010.
+Fundamental Mathematical Structures I (3) Required: MATH1300.
 College Algebra or higher (3) MATH1400.
-Trigonometry or higher (3) - MATH2020.
-Fundamental Mathematical Structures II (3) - EDUC3000.
+Trigonometry or higher (3) \MATH2020.
+Fundamental Mathematical Structures II (3) \EDUC3000.
 Mathematics Lab for Elementary Teachers (2) MATH2240.
 Elementary Statistics or higher (3) MATH2310.
-Discrete Mathematics (3) - EDUC4550 Methods of Teaching Science and Mathematics (4) - courses required in elementary education program To pursue this area of emphasis, students must have an ACT math score of 23 or higher or an SAT score of 650 or higher. ^{}courses required in elementary education program Science Middle School Content Area Requirements: 21 credits; including 4 credits in methods; and 8 credits in liberal arts core Liberal Arts: BIOL1010.
-Introduction to Biology (3); and BIOL1010L.
-Introduction to Biology Lab (1) PHYS1010.
-Introduction to Physical Science (3); and PHYS1010L.
+Discrete Mathematics (3) \EDUC4550 Methods of Teaching Science and Mathematics (4) \courses required in elementary education program To pursue this area of emphasis, students must have an ACT math score of 23 or higher or an SAT score of 650 or higher.
+Science Middle School Content Area Requirements: 21 credits; including 4 credits in methods; and 8 credits in liberal arts core Liberal Arts: \BIOL1010.
+Introduction to Biology (3); and \BIOL1010L.
+Introduction to Biology Lab (1) \PHYS1010.
+Introduction to Physical Science (3); and \PHYS1010L.
 Introduction to Physical Science Lab (1) One course selected from: